laravelista/picasso/README.md

 ### How it works

-In the config file you define the dimension width, height and unique name for that dimension.
+In the config file you define the dimension width and height, (format and quality are optional) and unique name for that dimension.
 In your controller call `$picasso->optimize('images/image.jpg', ['home_slideshow_large', 'home_slideshow_thumbnail']')`.
-This method takes the original image, optimizes it according to the entered dimensions and quality, saves it to storage and saves the record to a database table.
+This method takes the original image, optimizes it according to the entered dimensions, saves it to storage and saves the record to the manifest file

-Later, when you call `Picasso::get('images/image.jpg', 'home_slideshow_large')` you will get the optimized image if it exists or the original as fallback.
+Later, when you call `Picasso::get('images/image.jpg', 'home_slideshow_large')` you will get the optimized image.

 ### Benefits

 You can keep your original user uploaded images untouched (2MB or more).
-This package will create new optimized images and keep reference of the original and optimized in the database.
+This package will create new optimized images and keep reference of the original and optimized in the manifest file.

 Your page will load faster because it will have less MB to download because the images will be smaller.
 I have managed to reduce image size from 2.4MB to 700Kb, just by implementing this package as an addon later in the development phase.